Show me the Fact table and auction results.

 Note; only one version is included in the sum where two occurs, the other score field is left blank in the table.

-Which version had the highest relese price in Tokyo?
+Which version had the highest release price in Tokyo?
 The Monochrome Joker.
 36.000 Yen.

 Which versions had the lowest release price in Tokyo?
-Queen of Heart and Nine of Heart, both 4.600 Yen.
+The original Queen of Heart and Nine of Heart, both 4.600 Yen.

 Which versions has the lowest ABV?
 Nine of Heart, Ten of Spade, both are 46%.